Ansarulh/E-Commerce/README.md

 ##### 4. Customer Segmentation Strategy
 ###### With over 90% of customers in the <₹1K revenue segment, consider:

-o	Upselling/cross-selling strategies
+-	Upselling/cross-selling strategies

-o	Personalized offers for the ₹1K–₹5K segment
+-	Personalized offers for the ₹1K–₹5K segment

-o	Loyalty programs to increase lifetime value
+-	Loyalty programs to increase lifetime value

 ##### 5. Seller Development Program
 ###### Since 82% of sellers are low performers:

-o	Offer seller training on product visibility, pricing, and customer service
+-	Offer seller training on product visibility, pricing, and customer service

-o	Introduce a “Seller Success Toolkit” to help them scale revenue
+-	Introduce a “Seller Success Toolkit” to help them scale revenue

-o	Create tiered seller incentives
+-	Create tiered seller incentives

 ##### 6. Improve Low-Rated Categories
 ###### Address poor ratings in "security_and_services" and "office_furniture" by:

-o	Gathering more granular customer feedback
+-	Gathering more granular customer feedback

-o	Vetting sellers in these categories
+-	Vetting sellers in these categories

-o	Improving product descriptions and quality control
+-	Improving product descriptions and quality control

 ##### 7. Leverage Power BI Dashboards for Ongoing Monitoring
 The dashboards created in this project can serve as templates for real-time monitoring by teams across sales, marketing, product, and operations.